Simon Wiesenthal was born on December 31, 1908.

 Let the record read,’ he said, ‘that Hitler is no longer here, but even in the Imperial Hotel, Jews are still alive and still singing.’”

-– Rabbi Marvin Hier reflecting on what would have been Simon Wiesenthal’s 111th birthday today.
+– Rabbi Marvin Hier reflecting on Simon Wiesenthal’s birthday.

 Source: Simon Wiesenthal Center